telefonicaid/fiware-cosmos/doc/manuals/installation_and_administration_manual/oauth2_hive_auth_provider.md

 ...
 ```

 With regards to the backup file for the cache, this is a file saving the cache between runs of HiveServer2, loaded each time the server starts, and saved each time a modification is done in the cache.
-It is always saved as `/home/hive/oauth2.cache` file.
+It is always saved as `/home/hive/oauth2.cache` file (such a path is not currently configurable).

 [Top](#top)